Registration Coming Soon!

-Conference Seminars and Workshops are 1-hour, 15-minute programs taught by world renown instructors on the Thursday, Friday, and Saturday of Fire-Rescue.
+Conference Seminars and Workshops are 1-hour, 15-minute programs taught by world renown instructors on the Friday and Saturday of Fire-Rescue.
 These classroom-based programs are held in the Columbia Metropolitan Convention Center.

 Conference Seminars and Workshops are FREE to all members.

 Starting a Fire Department EMS First Responder Agency

 This program will describe from soup to nuts how a fire department can plan for, start, sustain, and make successful a fire department first responder program.
 Early pitfalls to avoid, tips for start-up, mutual aid agreements with local EMS agencies, and ways to sustain a program and make it successful are just a few of the points that will be covered.
 The news SC DHEC regulations regarding changes to rapid responder programs will be covered in detail.
 If you are even THINKING about starting a first responder program, this class is a must attend!

 Economy of Force at Extrication Incidents

 Economy of Force is one of the nine Principles of War based on early theories and continues to be a key component of modern day warfare.
 It is the principle of employing all available combat power in the most effective way possible and the judicious employment and distribution of forces towards the primary objective.
 Through three key components, training, preparation, and emergency operations, we will explore how to apply Economy of Force to successfully mitigate an extrication incident and ultimately have a positive patient outcome.
 This presentation initially discusses how…(MORE)

 Stretching Long, Working Short